A Step to Decouple Optimization in 3DGS: Exploration Strategies

 \textbf{Adaptive Bound-Expanding Split (ABE-Split)} divides each Gaussian into three, where the location of the third cross-region primitive is initialized using a constant factor proportional to the scene extent.
 The corresponding results are reported in Table~\ref{tab::discussion_exp} ``+ AdamW-GS (GS8) + ABE''.
 ABE-Split consistently improves reconstruction quality across both indoor and outdoor scenes.
 In some cases, the gains are particularly clear—for example, on the Room scene from Mip-NeRF 360, the PSNR/SSIM increases from 31.500 dB / 0.920 (vanilla 3DGS) to 32.121 dB / 0.923.

-\textbf{Densification Extending: }We extend the original densification phase from 15,000 iterations to 25,000 iterations, leveraging the densification mechanism.
-Thanks to our the ability of our method to quickly penalize redundant primitives, this extension does not introduce the risk of memory explosion.
+\textbf{Densification Extending: } We extend the original densification phase from 15,000 to 25,000 iterations to allow primitives to continue being generated and refined.
+Because our method quickly penalizes redundant primitives, this extension does not introduce the risk of memory explosion.
 The corresponding results are reported in Table~\ref{tab::discussion_exp} under ``+ AdamW-GS (GS8) + Longer Densi''.
 Extending the densification phase further benefits indoor scenes and additionally reduces the number of active primitives.